-By the help of project management reports, we will recognize what is preventing the project from moving faster and have the possibility to break down the various aspects of the project against the project management plan, which was prepared before.
+With the help of reports, we will recognize what is preventing the project from moving faster and we will have the possibility to break down the various aspects of the project against the project management plan, which was prepared before.

-Project management reporting system also provides a documented history of the project and its proceedings.
-These valuable datas can be used for claim analysis and/or settling disputes.
+The project management reporting system also provides a documented history of the project and its proceedings.
+These valuable data can be used for claim analysis and/or settling disputes.

 1. Status Reports